 What do NCT antenatal classes cover?

-The NCT is a registered charity, and its antenatal classes cover various aspects of pregnancy health, labour and postnatal care, including:
+NCT is a registered charity for pregnancy, birth and early parenthood, and its antenatal classes cover various aspects including:

 • Planning for a positive birth experience.
 This includes running through labour and birth options, pain management and what happens after the birth.